NodeOS/nodeos.github.io/blog/_posts/2013-07-29-introduction.md

 author: Jacob Groundwater
 ---

-My name is **[Jacob Groundwater](https://twitter.com/0x604)**, and I am a professional software engineer.
-I am working on a NodeJS based operating system.
+My name is **[Jacob Groundwater](https://twitter.com/0x604)**.
+I am a software engineer, and am working on a NodeJS based operating system.

 I am not an OS developer, and I am not a kernel hacker.
-I have used many high-level programming languages through my career including PHP, Python, Matlab, Java, and many more.
+I have used many high-level programming languages through my career including PHP, Python, Java, Ruby, and a few more.
-Of these other languages, I have never consider making an operating system with any of them.
+Of these other languages, I would never consider making an operating system with any of them.

-> *Node is different.*
+*Node is different.*

 The more I use Node, the more I wish I could use it in new places.
 Node is not a perfect language by any means,